CautiousG/learngit/readme.txt

-Git is a version control system.
+Git is a asdsad version control system.
 Git is free software.

+123321
+Git is free software.

+123